Lurene Tuttle

+Mr. Blandings Builds His Dream House, and the Alfred Hitchcock thriller Psycho.

 Early years

 Tuttle was born August 29, 1907, in Pleasant Lake, Indiana, into a family with strong ties to entertainment.
 Her father, Clair Vivien Tuttle (1883–1950), had been a performer in minstrel shows, then became a station agent for a railroad.
 Her grandfather, Frank Tuttle, managed an opera house and taught drama.
 Her mother was Verna Sylvia (née Long) Tuttle.
-She discovered her knack for acting after moving with her family to Glendale, Arizona.
+Lurene discovered her knack for acting after moving with her family to Glendale, Arizona.
 She later credited a drama coach there for "making me aware of life as it really is—by making me study life in real situations."

 After her family moved to Southern California, Tuttle appeared in productions at the Pasadena Playhouse, then joined the vaudeville troupe Murphy's Comedians.
-By the time of the Great Depression, Tuttle had put her vocal versatility to work in radio, and within a decade, she became an in-demand actress in the medium.
+By the time of the Great Depression, Tuttle had put her versatility with dialogue to work in radio, and within a decade, she became an in-demand actress in the medium.